Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

 Otherwise, for $\epsilon$ smaller than $\frac{\mu^2}{(2-\alpha)\gamma^2_2 L^2_2}$, the overall iteration complexity is bounded by

-Note that the first term in \eqref{eq:global_and_local_complexity} captures the number of required iterations to reach the local neighborhood, while the second term corresponds to the number of iterations in the local neighborhood to achieve accuracy~$\epsilon$.
+In \eqref{eq:global_and_local_complexity}, the first term captures the number of required iterations to reach the local neighborhood and the second term corresponds to the number of iterations in the local neighborhood to achieve accuracy~$\epsilon$.

 \textbf{Comparison with \cite{Ostroukhov2020}.} We close the discussion on our iteration complexity by mentioning that similar complexity bounds to \eqref{eq:global_complexity} and \eqref{eq:global_and_local_complexity} were also established in \cite{Ostroukhov2020} but via a very different approach.
-Specifically, the authors of that paper proposed to apply a restarting technique on the extragradient-type method in \cite{Bullins2020}.
+Specifically, the authors of that paper proposed to apply a restarting technique on the extragradient-type method in \cite{Bullins2022higher}.
 Under Assumptions~\ref{assum:strongly_monotone} and~\ref{assum:second_order}, they proved a complexity bound of $\bigO((\frac{L_2R}{\mu})^{\frac{2}{3}}\log \frac{\mu R^2}{\epsilon})$ in terms of the primal-dual gap, where $R$ is an upper bound on $\|\vz_0-\vz^*\|$.
-Moreover, with the additional assumptions that $F$ is $L_1$-Lipschitz and $L_2$-smooth, they further combined it with the cubic-regularization-based method in \cite{Huang2020} and improved the complexity bound to $\bigO((\frac{L_2R}{\mu})^{\frac{2}{3}}\log \frac{L_1L_2R}{\mu^2}+\log\log\frac{L_1^3}{\mu^2 \epsilon})$.
+Moreover, with the additional assumptions that $F$ is $L_1$-Lipschitz and $L_2$-smooth, they further combined it with the cubic-regularization-based method in \cite{Huang2022cubic} and improved the complexity bound to $\bigO((\frac{L_2R}{\mu})^{\frac{2}{3}}\log \frac{L_1L_2R}{\mu^2}+\log\log\frac{L_1^3}{\mu^2 \epsilon})$.
 Compared with ours, their method is restricted to the unconstrained problems in the Euclidean setup, and can only achieve local superlinear convergence under stronger assumptions.
 Also, our method appears to be simpler as we do not need to switch between different update rules.
-Most importantly, they did not provide any detail on solving the subproblems nor identify the procedure and cost of finding an admissible stepsize, while we formally propose a line search scheme and identify the number of subsolver calls that our proposed second-order method requires.
-This is the topic of next subsection.
+Most importantly, they did not provide any detail on solving the subproblems nor identify the procedure and cost of finding an admissible step size, while we formally propose a line search scheme and identify the number of subsolver calls that our proposed second-order method requires.
+This is the topic of the next subsection.

-\subsection{Complexity Bound of the Line Search Scheme}
+\subsection{Complexity bound of the line search scheme}